 But then there are other countries that might make you do a double-take.
 Maybe the country is a tourist destination, known more for its sparkling beaches or incredible natural wonders than its treatment of believers.
 Or maybe the country’s majority religion is Christianity.
 How could such a place have a problem with Christian persecution?

 And yet, these are countries that are oppressing God’s people, on the World Watch List for important reasons.
 Here are some of the places that might surprise you—and drive you to pray for them:

 Why its rank might surprise you: This small island nation in the Indian Ocean boasts some of the most beautiful beach fronts and resorts in the world.
 Crystal-clear, turquoise water and a year-round summer temperature make this a desirable tourist destination for more than a million tourists each year.
 The Maldives’ islands are so beautiful they were even used to create a beach planet in a Star Wars movie!

 Why it’s on the list: Behind the incredible resorts and tourist paradise lies a dark reality: a society and government run by a restrictive and dangerous form of Islamic extremism.
-Christians who live in the nation must be completely secret, or they risk having their citizenship stripped and being prosecuted under Shariah Law.
-Even foreign workers must be careful about practicing their faith, and must do so behind closed doors since there are no public churches in the Maldives.
-The country is so closed that there isn’t even a fully translated Bible into the official language of the Maldives.
+Christians who live in the nation must be completely secret.
+They risk having their citizenship stripped and being prosecuted under Shariah Law.
+Even foreign workers must be careful about practicing their faith.
+They must do so behind closed doors since there are no public churches in the Maldives.
+There isn’t even a fully translated Bible into the official language of the Maldives.

 How you can pray: Lord, I pray you would open the hearts of the leaders of the Maldives.
 Let secret Christians worship freely, and help them to feel the prayers of their brothers and sisters around the world.
 Amen.